The Permeability of Soil Explained

 Field testing can also be carried out.
 These are usually simple percolation tests where a hole is bored and filled with water.
 The time for the water level to drop is then noted as an indicator of permeability.
 More reliable field test methods are available, such as the pump test where water is pumped from a borehole while hydraulic head measurements are made from a series of adjacent holes to determine the subterranean hydraulic surface profile during pumping, and from that calculate a value of permeability.

-Field tests are more likely to provide more accurate indication of the permeability than laboratory tests, which may overestimate the value (indicate much lower permeabilities than the field tests).
-The main reason for it is that field tests would work on a large sample where ‘macro permeability’ through layers natural fissures and soil cracks may occur.
+Field tests are more likely to provide a more accurate indication of the permeability than laboratory tests, which may overestimate the value (indicating much lower permeabilities than the field tests).
+The main reason for this is that field tests would work on a large sample where ‘macro permeability’ through layers where natural fissures and soil cracks may occur.
 Laboratory size samples will not be large enough to become a representative of the actual layer variability.
 If soil permeability is a driving parameter in your design but your sources of information might be questionable, it is advisable to run sensitivity checks to verify how changes in soil permeability will affect your design.

 Simple Field Percolation Test – measuring the rate of drop in water level in an accurately sized hole enables calculation of saturated soil conductivity, an indicator of soil permeability.